| I was born

 when she was pregnant with me.
 (Her doctor had advised

+her to gain weight at some point during the pregnancy.)
 When I saw the original post about The Chocolate Shop, I showed it to my Dad,

 and he wrote up the following recollections: